-In tough economic times, revenue is essential.
+In tough economic times, new revenue is essential.
 Companies are increasingly aware of the need for a dedicated focus on revenue growth.
 As part of the objective to drive revenue, the role of Chief Revenue Officer (CRO) has grown in popularity.

 But what exactly does a CRO do?
 How important are they?
 And do you need one to manage the revenue cycle at your company?
 Let’s find out.

 What is a Chief Revenue Officer?